Vikentije II, Serbian Patriarch

-Vikentije (II) (Викентије, secular name Vitomir Prodanov, Витомир Проданов; 23 August 1890 – 5 July 1958) was the fourth partriach of the reunified Serbian Orthodox Church, from 1950 until his death.
+Vikentije II (Викентије II, Vicentius II; born Vitomir Prodanov; 23 August 1890 – 5 July 1958) was the 42nd Patriarch of the Serbian Orthodox Church, serving from 1950 until his death in 1958.

 Early life

-Vitomir Prodanov was born on August 23, 1890, in the village of Bačko Petrovo Selo, then in the Hungarian part of Austria-Hungary.
-He was born into the family of Đorđe and Jelka Prodanov.
+Vikentije II was born as Vitomir Prodanov on 23 August 1890, in the village of Bačko Petrovo Selo, then part of Austria-Hungary.
+His parents were Đorđe and Jelka Prodanov.
 He completed his elementary education in Bačko Petrovo Selo in 1901.
 After that, he entered the Serbian Gymnasium in Novi Sad from which he graduated in 1909.
-He continued his higher education in the Serbian Orthodox Theology School in Sremski Karlovci, graduating in 1913.
+Prodanov continued his higher education at the Sremski Karlovci Seminary, graduating in 1913.
 He then returned to Bačko Petrovo Selo as a teacher.
-On 1 June 1917, Bishop Georgije Letić of Eparchy of Temišvar appointed him consistorial sub-notary for the Diocese of Temišvar (now better known as Timisoara, Romania).
+On 1 June 1917, Bishop Georgije Letić of Timișoara appointed him consistorial sub-notary for the Eparchy of Timișoara.

-On 18 August 1917, Prodanov took monastic vows in Bezdin Monastery (in what is now Romania) before Archimandrite Issac Došen and was given the name Vikentije (eng.
-Vicentius).
-He was ordained a deacon on 12 September by Bpishop Georgije.
+On 18 August 1917, Prodanov took monastic vows in Bezdin Monastery (in what is now Romania) before Archimandrite and was given the name Vikentije and was ordained a deacon on 12 September that same year.
 In 1919, he was transferred to the post of a consistorial notary of the Eparchy of Bačka.
 He was raised to the dignity of protodeacon and then archdeacon.
-From 1921 to 1932 he served as secretary of the executive board of Serbian monasteries.
-During this time he continued his education at the Philosophical Faculty in Belgrade studying National and Byzantine History.
-He graduated in 1929.
+From 1921 to 1932 Prodanov served as secretary of the executive board of Serbian Orthodox monasteries.
+During this time he continued his education at the Faculty of Philosophy of the University of Belgrade studying Serbian and Byzantine History, graduating in 1929.
 On 31 October 1929, he was ordained a hieromonk, and on 3 December, he was raised to the rank of archimandrite.
-In 1932, Vikentije was elected Secretary-General of the Holy Synod of the Serbian Orthodox Church.
-He remained in this position until he was elected titular bishop of Marča, on 4 July 1932.
-He was consecrated by Serbian Patriarch Varnava, assisted by bishops Irinej of Bačka, Serafim of Raška, and Prizren, Sava of Srem, and Platon of Banja Luka.
+In 1932, Vikentije was elected Secretary-General of the Holy Synod of the Serbian Orthodox Church remaining in that post until he was elected Titular bishop of Marča on 4 July 1932.

-Vikentije was a historian and a member of the Society of Historians of Vojvodina.
-He also was editor-in-chief of its gazette.
+Vikentije was a historian and a member of the Society of Historians of Vojvodina and editor-in-chief of its gazette.

-Bishop
+Bishop of Zletovo and Strumica

 Vikentije remained an auxiliary bishop until 1939 when he was elected Bishop of Zletovo and Strumica.
 In 1940, he was additionally assigned the task of administrating the Eparchy of Ohrid and Bitola.
 After the Germans and Bulgarians occupied his eparchies in 1941, he was exiled by Bulgarian fascists and fled to Belgrade.
 After World War II, the Communist regime of Yugoslavia did not allow him to return to his duties because they wanted to create a separate Macedonian Orthodox Church.
 From 1947 to 1950, Vikentije was the administrator of the Eparchy of Žiča.